-Jack Brewer is a 36-year resident of Riverside and retired after 32 years with the California Alcoholic Beverage Commission (ABC).
-He is a past President of the Riverside County Law Enforcement Administrators' Association, past-President of the California State worked directly with the legal community in private investigations.
-Recognizing the need for expertise in corporate security, he went on to found USAFACT, Inc. His company employs over 80 people, making it one of the largest background screening and drug testing companies in the country.
-He also owns Security One Alarm & Video Service.
+Les Davidson is a 28-year resident of Riverside and a resident of the Inland Empire for over 37 years.
+After working as a police officer in the City of Redlands, he became a licensed private investigator in 1971 and worked directly with the legal community in private investigations.
+Recognizing the need for expertise in corporate security, he went on to found USAFACT, Inc. His company employs over 60 people, making it one of the largest background screening and drug testing companies in the country.
 Les is a Certified Fraud Examiner and works as a private industry security consultant with numerous Fortune 500 companies.
-Les is on the board of Ronald McDonald House and he is also the founder of the California Autofest Car Show, which is held at the California Speedway.
-He is the Inland Empire's single largest donor to the Make-A-Wish Foundation.
-Term expires in March 2010.
+Term expires in March 2006.